shunjieee/tp/docs/UserGuide.md

 <box type="important" seamless>

 * This command can also be used by clicking in the `edit` section of the menu bar.  <br><br>
 * Undoable commands: those commands that modify the address book’s content (add, delete, edit and clear).
+* All other commands (including adding and deleting tags) **CANNOT** be undone.
   </box>

 Example:<br>